timdressler/psy111/README.md

 ## Local usage

 Running the book locally is possible by opening the `_build/html/index.html` file in a browser.
 The *.ipynb* notebooks for the exercises can either be used locally or through google colab.
+Test

 If the `_build/` folder is not available or if you want to create a modified version, you can also build the book from source: